epotapp/epotapp/README.md

 #### Hi there 👋

-#### My name is Eugene and I'm beginner in the front-end.
+#### My name is Eugene and I'm Front-end developer.
-* I'm currently learning JS Node.js and and also about to learn React.
-* Also inerested in Vue.
-* Working on the social network for my friends.
+* I can complete any project for you.
+Don't Doubt me about that. ;-)
 * I'm looking to collaborate with other cool people.
-* If you good in the JS or Node or some conterminal technologies and you could help me with advice please contact me.

 #### How to reach me:
 * Telegram: @M_Tomich